probe-lab/website/content.en/ipni/cid.contact.md

 insights into the performance of IPNI TTFPR performance as a whole, making it easier to identify any notable deviations or improvements in that metric over time.

+The sample size corresponds to the number of cached retrievals at a specific day summed across all considered regions.
+The number of uncached retrievals is usually exactly the same and therefore not shown separately.

 ## Lookup Latencies

 The graphs presented below display the latencies for the "Time To First Provider